When will the wildfire smoke clear? Here's what meteorologists say.

 Other alerts issued earlier in the week for parts of Delaware, Maryland, Massachusetts, North Carolina, Pennsylvania and Washington, D.C., remained in place, with some still active into the Midwest.
 On Wednesday, forecasters in Georgia warned residents of the potential for reduced air quality in northern regions.

-"Reduced air quality is possible today and tonight due to smoke from Canadian fires," NWS Atlanta said in a tweet.
+"Reduced air quality is possible today and tonight due to smoke from Canadian fires," NWS Atlanta tweeted.
 "Particularly sensitive groups may be affected in North GA."

 In northern areas, meteorologists anticipate that smoke pollution and reduced air quality will persist through at least Thursday, and some health officials warned that conditions will worsen before they improve.